kavni-29/kavni-29/README.md

 # About Me:
-✨ B.Tech student at NSUT specializing in Artificial Intelligence<br>🍀 I enjoy systems programming and building tools that solve real problems<br>✨ Passionate about designing clean visuals on Canva<br>🍀 Fond of journalling to reflect and spark new ideas<br>✨Always learning, creating, and chasing clarity in both code and life<br><br>
+● B.Tech student at NSUT specializing in Artificial Intelligence<br>
+● I enjoy systems programming and building tools that solve real problems<br>
+● Passionate about designing clean visuals on Canva<br>
+● Fond of journalling to reflect and spark new ideas<br>
+● Always learning, creating, and chasing clarity in both code and life<br><br>

 # Socials: